Anime Limited

-Anime Limited, also known as All the Anime is a British anime distribution company based in Glasgow, Scotland.
+Anime Limited, also known as All the Anime, is a British anime distribution company based in Glasgow, Scotland.
 It releases anime for British, Irish, French and other European audiences.
 The company was established in 2012 by Andrew Partridge, best known from his role in Scotland Loves Anime.
 The company releases both old and new anime titles both on home video and theatrically, aided by the Scotland Loves Anime film festival.

-From 2015 to 2018, Anime Limited served as the distributors for Funimation in the British Isles.
+From 2015 to 2018, Anime Limited served as the distributors for Funimation in Britain & Ireland.

 History

 On 14 December 2012, Kazé UK representative and Scotland Loves Anime director Andrew Partridge launched the social media and website for Anime Limited, and stated that he would be launching a new anime distribution company in 2013, with a focus on collector style home video releases, and "[developing] a theatrical market for Japanese animation" in the British market.
 After reaching 1000 likes on its Facebook page, on 22 December 2012, Anime Limited announced its first title acquisition, Cowboy Bebop, with a home video release scheduled for Q3 2013.

 On 4 October 2013, Anime Limited announced that it had partnered with French streaming service Wakanim to launch the UK version of the site, with Anime Limited's catalogue being made available on the service.

 In March 2014, Kazé founder Cédric Littardi and Anime Limited established @Anime, the French division of Anime Limited, with the first titles being released in September 2014.

 On 17 July 2017, Viceland UK launched a block of late night anime in partnership with Anime Limited.

 On 27 October 2017, Anime Limited announced at MCM London Comic Con that they would establish a music label, All The Anime Music, and announced plans for releasing A Shape of Light and the Trigun original soundtrack.
 The label officially launched in 2019, with A Shape of Light and the FLCL soundtracks being released as their first vinyl releases later in the year.

 On 25 October 2019, Anime Limited announced that select dubbed titles would be available for streaming on Channel 4's All 4 service as "100 Hours of Anime".